DIPlib/diplib/doc/src/PyDIP/pydip_user_manual.md

 ```

 Unlike in *DIPlib*, the square brackets index into spatial dimensions.
-To index into tensor dimensions, use round brackets (parenthesis):
+To index into tensor dimensions, use round brackets (parentheses):
 ```python
 img(0)
 img(0, 2)